Anurag-code107/RecipeHub-Backend/README.md

 ## **Authentication (Planned)**

-- **JWT Authentication**: A JSON Web Token (JWT) authentication mechanism will be used for securing endpoints.
+- **JWT Authentication**: The application uses **JSON Web Tokens (JWT)** for securing endpoints.
+JWTs are issued after successful user login and are required for accessing protected routes.
-- **Roles and Permissions**: Role-based access control (RBAC) for user-specific actions (e.g., only admins can delete recipes).
+- **Spring Security**: Spring Security is integrated to provide authentication and basic security for the application, ensuring that only authenticated users can perform certain actions (e.g., creating, updating, or deleting recipes).

 ---

 ## **Error Handling**